BootGen/BootGen/README.md

 When you are finnished click download, and start coding!

+The downloaded project will compile and run out of the box.
 We generate code for you, not just the compiler.
 We intend to create code that is easy to read, understand and edit.

 ## A Basic Example